-ENGL 2240 Introduction to Film 3 credits Prerequisites: ENGL 1101 on the elements of cinematic lanuage (including narrative, mise-enscene, cinematography, acting, editing, and sound).
+ENGL 2240 Introduction to Film 3 credits Prerequisites: ENGL 1101

+This course is designed to introduce students to the vocabulary and artistic elements of film.
+It will focus on the elements of cinematic language (including narrative, mise-enscene, cinematography, acting, editing, and sound).
 Students will view films to gain an understanding of cinematic form and learn techniques for analyzing and interpreting film.